Tank: Suspension and running gear

+Engine

 The tank's power plant supplies kinetic energy to move the tank, and electric power via a generator to components such as the turret rotation motors and the tank's electronic systems.

-The tank power plant has evolved from predominantly petrol and adapted large-displacement aeronautical or automotive engines during World Wars I and II, through diesel engines to advanced multi-fuel diesel engines, and powerful (per unit weight) but fuel-hungry gas turbines in the T-80 and M1 Abrams.
+The tank power plant evolved from predominantly petrol and adapted large-displacement aeronautical or automotive engines to diesel engines.
+Japan was the first to begin transitioning to this engine type beginning with the Type 89B in 1934.
+The main advantage of diesel is their higher fuel economy, which allows for greater operating ranges.
+Diesel engines can also run on a variety of fuels, such as aviation kerosene and even gasoline.
+Advanced multi-fuel diesel engines have been adopted.
+Gas turbines are powerful per unit weight but fuel-hungry; they have been used in a few tanks, including the Soviet T-80 and American M1 Abrams.

-Operational mobility

-Strategic mobility

-Strategic mobility is the ability of the tanks of an armed force to arrive in a timely, cost effective, and synchronized fashion.
-For good strategic mobility transportability by air is important, which means that weight and volume must be kept within the designated transport aircraft capabilities.
-Nations often stockpile enough tanks to respond to any threat without having to make more tanks as many sophisticated designs can only be produced at a relatively low rate.
-The US for instance keeps 6,000 MBTs in storage.
+Fording

-In the absence of combat engineers, most tanks are limited to fording small rivers.
+In the absence of combat engineers, most tanks can only ford small rivers.
 The typical fording depth for MBTs is approximately 1 m, being limited by the height of the engine air intake and driver's position.
 Modern tanks such as the Russian T-90 and the German Leopard 1 and Leopard 2 tanks can ford to a depth of 3 to 4 m when properly prepared and equipped with a snorkel to supply air for the crew and engine.
-Tank crews usually have a negative reaction towards deep fording but it adds considerable scope for surprise and tactical flexibility in water crossing operations by opening new and unexpected avenues of attack.
+Tank crews usually strongly dislike deep fording, but it adds considerable scope for surprise and tactical flexibility in water-crossing operations by opening new and unexpected avenues of attack.

-Amphibious tanks are specially designed or adapted for water operations, such as by including snorkels and skirts, but they are rare in modern armies, being replaced by purpose-built amphibious assault vehicles or armoured personnel carriers in amphibious assaults.
+Amphibious tanks are specially designed or adapted for water operations, such as by including snorkels and skirts, but they are rare in modern armies.
+Purpose-built amphibious assault vehicles or armoured personnel carriers are used, without tanks, in amphibious assaults.
 Advances such as the EFA mobile bridge and armoured vehicle-launched scissors bridges have also reduced the impediment to tank advance that rivers posed in World War II.